Window Cleaner General Liability Insurance

 Property Damage Coverage

 If your window cleaners company or one of the company employees damages a customer’s property, your company will have to pay for those repairs.
 The property damages portion of your window cleaners general liability insurance is designed to protect you from having to pay those expenses when accidents happen.
-If, for example, one of your window cleaners accidentally cracks a window that he’s cleaning, property damages will pay to have that window replaced.
+If, for example, one of your window cleaners accidentally drops heavy items and damages an expensive hardwood floor, property damages will pay to have that floor repaired or replaced.

 General liability insurance for window cleaner protects you if someone is harmed because of products you sold or services that you provided.
 If, for example, you complete a window cleaning job for your client and they later claim that the cleaning solution your employees used scratched their windows, then they may sue your company.
 Products and completed operations is the section of your coverage that can pay for those lawsuits, damages and settlements.